verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     **Default:**  ``on``

+.. option:: --device <string>

+    Specifies which device layout/floorplan to use from the architecture file.

+    ``auto`` uses the smallest device satisfying the circuit's resource requirements.
+    Other values are assumed to be the names of device layouts defined in the :ref:`arch_grid_layout` section of the architecture file.

+    **Default:** ``auto``

 .. option:: -slack_definition { R | I | S | G | C | N }

     The slack definition used in the classic timing analyzer.